chlauer99/BPIL/README.md

 The evaluation framework used to assess syntactic, semantic, pragmatic quality and validity is **not included in this repository**.

-It is available separately in the **BEF4LLM** repository (https://gitlab-iwi.dfki.de/lauer/bef4llm.git), which contains the complete benchmarking framework used in the experiments reported in the paper.
+We used the **BEF4LLM** repository (https://gitlab-iwi.dfki.de/lauer/bef4llm.git), which contains the complete benchmarking framework used in the experiments reported in the paper.